 It’s a strength because Hanami can be flexible – it can cherry-pick the best of everything, because it’s ideologically opposed to nothing.
 Whereas for Rails, the all-consuming vision of what the framework should be requires them to put in, amongst all the goodness, the bad stuff that causes people so much grief in the end.

 It’s a weakness because it’s harder for people to fall in love with pragmatism.
 Even if a pragmatic approach makes Hanami “objectively” the best Ruby framework, without people falling in love with it, they won’t stampede towards it in droves, and so it won’t unseat Rails.
 The Hanami community may be fine with that, of course.
-But I can’t help but with that something would come along that had a shot at being both the best and the most popular.
+But I can’t help but wish that something would come along that had a shot at being both the best and the most popular.

 Ok, that’s it.
 That’s my argument.
 I hope it hasn’t come across as simply being: “Hanami sucks because it uses

-prepend.
+prepend.”
 Ultimately I’m saying that the dynamics of the Ruby web ecosystem are driven by ethos, and that Hanami’s ethos, if it even makes sense to say it has one, isn’t of the sort to upset that ecosystem.
 If you think my argument’s a stretch… well, I’d love to hear your opposing views in the comments!

-- This article has been substantially edited after an earlier version got quite a bit of flack for being “bitchy clickbait”.
+- This article has been substantially edited after an earlier version got quite a bit of flak for being “bitchy clickbait”.
 My apologies to anyone who was offended by the initial version.
 I hope my subsequent updates have done something to improve the tone.